rachmadadha/safety-helmet-and-no-helmet-detection-using-YOLOv5/README.md

 To improve accuracy, you need to add more data objects to each class to train to produce a better model.

-if you want to detect object using file while running main.py use or change it with following command in main.py files: cap=cv2.VideoCapture("helmet.mp4")
+if you want to detect object using file while running main.py use or change it with following command in main.py using your .mp4 files: cap=cv2.VideoCapture("helmet.mp4")

 if you want to detect object using facecam or realtime while running main.py